 Violin and Viola

-Diana Popowcyz, Co-Founder
+Diana Popowcyz, Co-Founder and Director

 Diana Popowycz (she/her) is the co-founder of Suzuki Strings of Madison and has been its Director for the last thirty years.
 During her tenure with SSM, Diana has developed and lead the internationally touring Sonora Strings ensemble, and forged musical relationships with the program and other arts organizations including the Union Theater, Lincoln Center Chamber Players, Bach Dancing and Dynamite and more.